TobiasWehrum/unity-utilities/README.md

 If you find any bugs or have suggestions, please add an [Issue](https://github.com/TobiasWehrum/unity-utilities/issues) here or send me a mail at Tobias.Wehrum@dragonlab.de.

 ## Overview
 * [Countdown](https://github.com/TobiasWehrum/unity-utilities/tree/master/Countdown): Useful for things like cooldowns or spawn delays.
-It is also helpful to tween things by using the `PercentElapsed` property.
+It is also helpful for tweening things by using the `PercentElapsed` property.
-* [NoiseOutputValue](https://github.com/TobiasWehrum/unity-utilities/tree/master/NoiseOutputValue): Changes an output value in an editable range over time with an editable speed using [Perlin Noise](http://docs.unity3d.com/ScriptReference/Mathf.PerlinNoise.html).
+* [NoiseOutputValue](https://github.com/TobiasWehrum/unity-utilities/tree/master/NoiseOutputValue): Enter a range and a speed in the editor, get an output value that fluctuates over time using [Perlin Noise](http://docs.unity3d.com/ScriptReference/Mathf.PerlinNoise.html).
-* [Range](https://github.com/TobiasWehrum/unity-utilities/tree/master/Range): An editable data type that takes an int or float range.
+* [Range](https://github.com/TobiasWehrum/unity-utilities/tree/master/Range): Editable data types that takes an int/float range.
 Used for things like "Spawn 2 to 4 enemies."
 * [Singleton](https://github.com/TobiasWehrum/unity-utilities/tree/master/Singleton): Allows easy and convenient creation of a Singleton.
 Optionally makes a Singleton persist between scenes while ensuring that only one exists.

 ## Usage